qdevelopergithub/LAMP/docs/Parameters.md

 ### httpsTermination

 Indicates where https termination occurs.
 'VMSS' is for https termination at the VMSS instance VMs (using nginx https proxy).
-'AppGw' is for https termination with an Azure Application Gateway.
-When selecting this, you need to specify all appGw* parameters.
 'None' is for testing only with no https.
 'None' may not be used with a separately configured https termination layer.
-If you want to use the 'None' option with your separately configured https termination layer, you'll need to update your Lamp config.php manually for $cfg->wwwroot and $cfg->sslproxy.

 Type: string

-Possible Values: ["VMSS","AppGw","None"]
+Possible Values: ["VMSS",,"None"]

 Default: VMSS

 ### siteURL

-URL for Lamp site
+URL for the site

 Type: string

 Possible Values: null

 Default: www.example.org

-### LampVersion

-The Lamp version you want to install.

-Type: string

-Possible Values: ["Lamp_35_STABLE","Lamp_34_STABLE","v3.4.3","v3.4.2","v3.4.1","Lamp_33_STABLE","Lamp_32_STABLE","Lamp_31_STABLE","Lamp_30_STABLE","Lamp_29_STABLE"]

-Default: Lamp_35_STABLE

 ### sshPublicKey